ilopushenko/miev0_matlab_interface/README.md

 ![result of the example script](./example_scattered_intensities.svg)

 ## Validation
+The implemented ```mlMIEV0.mexw64``` has mostly successfully undergone testing procedures outlined in the original ```/wiscombe/MVTstNew.f``` file.
+This subroutine features an exhaustive set of 19 test cases including extremely large size parameters, and covers most parts of the original MIEV0 program.
+To perform testing, pre-computed data contained within ```/wiscombe/MVTstNew.f``` was serialized into ```MVTstNew.mat``` file, and test script ```run_MVTstNew.m``` was written to compare the output from mlMIEV0.mexw64 with the reference quantities.
+One can confirm the good quality of the produced results by launching this script.
+Some small issues might remain: so far I have observed only one issue which is listed in the appropriate section below.

+Additionally, the same test script was used to compare the results yielded by single precision version of the library (see ```/legacy/single_precision/run_MVTstNew.m```), which apparently fails to pass the extreme testing scenarios.

+Overall, the main version of library with double precision performs very well and is suitable for scientific applications.

 ## Known issues
 - Not all messages of the original code, including those governed by the PRNT input flag, are currently displayed in the MATLAB Command window.